WSU-CS-3230-Brown/AssignmentInstructions/assignments/Assignment4.md

 You will need:
 1. Some way to accept input for the users list of numbers (JTextField)
-2. Buttons for each of the operations in the number cruncher
+2. Some way for the user to execute the operations in the number cruncher
 3. Some way to display the results cleanly (JTextArea, JLabels, etc.)
    * min
    * max